-7 In relation to this Framework, clients will be considered to be defense and security companies, or any company, institution, state agency or organization involved in the manufacture, trade or maintenance of defense and security equipment.
+(11) In relation to this Framework, clients will be considered to be defense and security companies, or any company, institution, state agency or organization involved in the manufacture, trade or maintenance of defense and security equipment.

-8 For the purposes of this Framework, transactions cover any transaction involving clients and/or defense material.
+(12) For the purposes of this Framework, transactions cover any transaction involving clients and/or defense material.

-9 For the purposes of this Framework, defense material will be understood to be any material defined by the United Nations and the European Commission as a conventional weapon (including components, ammunition, spare parts, operation and maintenance) and dual-use materials (for civilian use that may be applied to military use).
+(13) For the purposes of this Framework, defense material will be understood to be any material defined by the United Nations and the European Commission as a conventional weapon (including components, ammunition, spare parts, operation and maintenance) and dual-use materials (for civilian use that may be applied to military use)

-- Companies that sell arms to countries or groups subject to arms embargoes imposed by the United Nations, the European Union or the United States. - Manufacturers of controversial weapons10 and their key components: anti-personnel mines, biological and chemical weapons, cluster munitions, depleted uranium and white phosphorus munitions and nuclear weapons. - Companies involved in the manufacture or commercialization of nuclear weapons or their components in countries that are not signatories or in breach of the Non-Proliferation Treaty. - Manufacturers of military assault weapons for civilian use. - Companies that are not in possession of the relevant export license.
+- Companies involved in manufacturing or commercializing nuclear weapons or their components in countries that are not signatories or in breach of the Non-Proliferation Treaty. - Manufacturers of military assault weapons for civilian use - Companies that do not have the relevant export license.